Andrettin/Wyrmsun/readme.txt

 * Civilizations
 - Anglo-Saxon units now have English voices (by Johnvarker).

+* Events
+- The "Brawl at the Barracks" random event can no longer fire if the player does not have a town hall.
+This is to prevent the player losing the necessary resources to build a town hall in scenarios where the player starts with a barracks but no town hall (such as Haimdala's Progeny).

 * Factions
 - Fixed issue which prevented the Angle Tribe and Jute Tribe factions from being formable via the "Found a Faction" submenu.
 - Added Dwarven, Ettin and Kobold Mercenary Company factions.